f1fty28ty/Schrodingers-Whale/schrodingers-whale-challenge/README.md

 - Do NOT enter the container (`docker exec` defeats the purpose)
 - All observations must be external
 - Multiple observation methods reveal different information
-- Combine all fragments to reconstruct reality
+- Combine all fragments into the Docker Compose to reconstruct reality

 ## Available Observation Methods